 “You take your horses in good faith to these trainers and he caused this,” Northam exclaims.
 “How many horses have to die before people stop covering for this lunatic?”

 The sheriff says charges should be filed this week.
-Dimitt is out on $25,000 bond.
+Dimitt is out on a $25,000 bond.
 We were unable to reach Dimitt for a comment.

 A criminal investigation has reportedly been opened in New Mexico as well.